Add to collection

 When you meet Richard, you can tell that he finds his research and teaching work fun.
 “I love what I do, it’s much better than having a job,” he quips.
 Research and teaching are obviously valuable contributions to science, but looking at how things work at the nanoscale has also helped make the world a more interesting place for Richard.

-Richard is a researcher for the Science for Technological Innovation (SfTI) National Science challenge.
-Alongside other researchers Richard is looking into the potential of using animal collagen as a support for damaged structures within the human body while they’re under natural repair.
+Richard was also a researcher for the Science for Technological Innovation (SfTI) National Science Challenge.
+Alongside other researchers Richard lookied into the potential of using animal collagen as a support for damaged structures within the human body while they’re under natural repair.

 Related content

-The articles Electrocatalysts for future fuels and Gold nanoparticles from plants detail Richard and his team's investigations.
+The articles Electrocatalysts for future fuels and Gold nanoparticles from plants detail the research by Richard and his team.

 Useful links